Find your virtual assistant support on our site – Free!

 - VAs are not sales people so do not expect them to generate sales for you.
 They are there to assist with aspects of your business that prevent you from generating more income.

-Note for clients: ALL our secretaries are screened, their resumes are on file and they each have a minimum of 5 years’ secretarial and/or administrative experience behind them.
+Note for clients: ALL our virtual assistants are screened, their resumes are on file and they each have a minimum of 3 years’ secretarial and/or administrative experience behind them.
 The service you receive is from a professional and we encourage all our members to continually update their knowledge of software products and the various services that can be provided to you.
 We have an accreditation program in place for our members also.

 We have new members joining on a regular basis so why not explore the locations now, or place a job request here.